• Skip to primary navigation

 • Preheat the oven to a low broil.

-• Place the slices from one crusty loaf on an ungreased cookie sheet and place the sheet in the oven for 2-3 minutes or until the bread is toasted.
-Flip the bread over and toast again until browned.
+• Place 1 loaf crusty bread pieces on an ungreased cookie sheet and place the sheet in the oven for 2-3 minutes or until the bread is toasted.
 Remove the bread from the oven.

-• Peel the garlic clove and cut it in half.
-Rub the garlic onto each slice of bread.
+• Peel 1 clove garlic and rub the garlic onto each slice of bread.

-• Drizzle a bit of olive oil onto each piece of bread, then sprinkle each piece with salt.
+• Drizzle a bit of 2 tbsp olive oil onto each piece of bread, then sprinkle each piece with 1 tsp flakey sea salt.
 Enjoy!

 Notes